·

 atmospheric instability

-The definition of Instability, according to the National Weather Service, is “The tendency for air parcels to accelerate when they are displaced from their original position; especially, the tendency to accelerate upward after being lifted”.
+The definition of instability, according to the National Weather Service, is “The tendency for air parcels to accelerate when they are displaced from their original position; especially, the tendency to accelerate upward after being lifted”.
 Lifted things would be warmer than the surrounding air in an unstable atmosphere.
 The type of instability I will talk about is called “convective instability”.
 Convective Instability is the ability of air to move vertically.
 In an atmosphere where the convective instability is stable, vertical air movement is difficult.
 When there is unstable air, the amount of air moving vertically can be larger with it also being easier to move in that way.

 The atmosphere is called unstable when the dry adiabatic lapse rate temperature decrease is above 9.8C per kilometer and stable when below.
 One index to measure instability that is widely used by the weather community is the CAPE (Convective Available Potential Energy) index.
 CAPE measures the positive buoyancy of air parcels usually with J/kg.